POTS and Dysautonomia: Understanding and Managing Your Symptoms

 Managing Flares

 POTS symptoms tend to flare with infections, heat, dehydration, sleep deprivation, and significant stress.
 Having a flare plan helps: oral rehydration salts, horizontal rest, compression, reduced activity, and not abandoning the exercise programme entirely but scaling back temporarily.
 The guide on managing EDS flares is applicable here.
-Avoid the trap of complete rest for extended periods, this accelerates deconditioning and makes recovery harder.
+Avoid the trap of complete rest for extended periods; this accelerates deconditioning and makes recovery harder.

 Physical Countermeasures